Martin Currie Asia Unconstrand Trust : Unconstrained Trust PLC | MarketScreener

 Legal Entity Identifier: 549300ZKNK4O55N18863

-On 14 February 2019, Martin Currie Asia Unconstrained Trust plc bought back 85,000 ordinary shares at a price of 383p per share to be HELD AS TREASURY.
+On 15 February 2019, Martin Currie Asia Unconstrained Trust plc bought back 45,000 ordinary shares at a price of 379p per share to be HELD AS TREASURY.

 Disclaimer